telerik/maui-docs/controls/pdfviewer/configuration.md

 ![PdfViewer BusyIndicator Template](images/pdfviewer-busyindicator-template.png "PdfViewer BusyIndicator Template")

-> For the PdfViewer BusyIndicator example, go to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and navigate to PdfViewer -> Features category.
+> For the PDF Viewer BusyIndicator example, go to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and navigate to PdfViewer -> Features category.

 ## See Also